 Our weeklong adventure started in Warnemünde, Germany.
-From there, we sailed to visit Bergen, Hellesylt/Geirainger and Flam, all in Norway.
+From there, we sailed to visit the cruise ports of Bergen, Hellesylt/Geirainger and Flam, all in Norway.
 Our last destination was the lovely city of Copenhagen, Denmark.

-Our 3- and 4-year-olds aren’t always cooperative for tours.
-Although the land excursions were enticing, we went our own way to save money and have some flexibility.Here were our five favorite things:
+Our 3- and 4-year-olds aren’t always cooperative on tours.
+Although the land excursions were enticing, we went our own way to save money and have some flexibility.Here were our five favorite Fjord cruise experiences.

-Nordic Cruise: Enjoying the fjords
+1. Enjoying the fjords

 We saw breathtaking fjords like the Geirangerfjord, a UNESCO World Heritage Site.
 We sailed on blue water framed by lush green snow-capped mountains lined with rushing waterfalls.

 When the kids occasionally went to the kids’ club my husband and I enjoyed beers with a view in a serene setting on the top deck of our ship.

-Nordic Cruise: Exploring Ports of Call
+2. Exploring Ports of Call

 Trolls, those Nordic mythical creatures, are everywhere, from large statues to small figurines.
 My boys got excited each time they saw one and made a game out of spotting them.

-Nordic Cruise: Playing in Nature
+3. Playing in Nature

-Nordic Cruise: Taking in History
+4. Taking in History

-In Bergen we explored the alleyways of the Hanseatic Wharf, a UNESCO World Heritage Site.
+In Bergen we explored the alleyways of the Hanseatic Wharf, another UNESCO World Heritage Site.
 We ventured through the famous fish market, where my children made friends with the lobsters and crabs, unaware of their fates.
 We also explored the Bergenhus Fortress.

-Nordic Cruise: Savoring Local Culture
+4. Savoring Local Culture

 In Copenhagen, we walked through the Amalienborg Palace Complex and enjoyed the site of multitudes of cyclists (the city is the bicycle capital of the world).